-Now accepting coaching clients who wish to start in September 2014, or beyond.
+Now accepting coaching clients who wish to work with me during Fall 2014 and/or Winter 2015.
 Limited slots available.
 Register now, pay one week before your start date.

 I work with fiction and nonfiction writers, any style or genre/category, on projects that range from short essays, short stories, blog posts/blog development, short memoir pieces, and poems -- up to full novel or memoir manuscripts, chapbooks, anthologies, book ideas just taking shape, etc.